jackdbd/micropub/README.md

 npm run watch
 ```

 In another terminal, make some requests to the `/micropub` endpoint.
-You could copy and paste these cURL command, or use API clients like [Postman](https://www.postman.com/) or [Bruno](https://docs.usebruno.com/introduction/what-is-bruno) (see the Bruno collection in [assets](./assets/README.md)).

 ```sh
 curl "${BASE_URL}/micropub" \